Fresh Iran strikes on Bahrain and Kuwait test failing talks | The National

 "An additional wave of Iranian drones attempting to attack US forces in Kuwait failed to impact intended targets tonight," Centcom said about 5.30am on Wednesday.

-At Dubai airport, the world's busiest, several flights from Kuwait, Bahrain and Amman were cancelled, the live board showed.
+At Dubai airport, the world's busiest, several flights from Kuwait, Bahrain and Amman were cancelled, the live tracker showed.
 Most other services were running as normal.

+Iran's Islamic Revolutionary Guard Corps issued a slightly different account of the events.

+In a statement on its Sepahnews Telegram channel, it said the confrontation began late Tuesday night when an Iranian oil tanker near the Strait of Hormuz was struck by a US aerial projectile, causing damage to its engine room.

+The IRGC said it responded by targeting what it described as an "American-Zionist" vessel named Panaya with missiles.

+It said US forces subsequently struck an IRGC communications tower in southern Qeshm Island.
+In response, the IRGC said it launched missile and drone attacks against a US air and helicopter base located in a regional country, as well as the headquarters of the US Fifth Fleet.

-The latest strikes are testing the strained talks between the US and Iran, which have dragged on for weeks.
+The exchange of fire is testing strained talks aimed at securing a permanent ceasefire between the US and Iran, which have dragged on for weeks.

-On Tuesday, Tehran claimed the talks were off, but US Secretary of State Marco Rubio said the two sides were still negotiating.
+On Tuesday, Tehran said the talks were off, but US Secretary of State Marco Rubio said Iran would have to commit to negotiations on its highly enriched uranium stockpile and accept "severe and long-term" restrictions on its nuclear programme as part of any lasting agreement.
+He said detailed technical talks could take months and insisted any sanctions relief would be tied to Tehran giving up its pursuit of a nuclear weapon.